 Deliverables:

-An intermediate report on the status of development of the work to be presented to the 2015 Blue shark data preparatory meeting.

 Detailed descriptions of the methodological approach for SCRS.
-This would be presented to the 2015 Stock Assessment Methods Working Group (WGSAM).
+This would be submitted to the ICCAT secretariat.

+An intermediate report on the status of development of the work as related to LL estimations to be presented to the 2015 Sub Committee on Ecosystems.

+Progress report on estimations for all fisheries to be presented at the Blue Shark stock assessment session.

 Development of comprehensive User Guide and Reference Manuals describing algorithms and code developed.